What is event-driven architecture?

 Like everything Aiven does, open source is the beating heart.
 No vendor lock in

-End-to-end encryption, dedicated VMs, full compliance certifications
+End-to-end encryption, dedicated VMs, and full compliance certifications

 Increase your servers, storage, or migrate to a different provider at the push of a button, with zero downtime